Adroiti/docs-for-code-review-tools/TSLint/no-duplicate-variable.md

 ## Description

 Disallows duplicate variable declarations in the same block scope.
+This rule is only useful when using the `var` keyword - the compiler will detect redeclarations of `let` and `const` variables.

 Rationale: A variable can be reassigned if necessary - there’s no good reason to have a duplicate variable declaration.